Kenishi/Challenges/README.md

 ### /TestTemplate

-The TestTemplate directory holds a pre-made JUnit testing template I use when running test cases against potential solutions.
+The TestTemplate directory holds a JUnit testing template I made for running test cases against potential solutions.
 The Test class contains 2 internal classes which wrap the STDIN and STDOUT streams and make it easier to build test cases and check expected results.